-Internet website is deemed to be in compliance with the provisions of subsection (D), provided that the public body also shall produce documents pursuant to this section upon request.
+A public body that places the records in a form that is both convenient and practical for use on a publicly available Internet website is deemed to be in compliance with the provisions of subsection (D), provided that the public body also shall produce documents pursuant to this section upon request.

 - f.
 You are not obligated to acquire documents from other agencies in order to fully respond to a FOIA request.
 DPS is only required to provide documents in its possession or control.
 If DPS does not have the documents requested but you know where the documents are, tell the requestor.
-14 - g.
+17 - g.
 A request to DPS is effective to request any documents at DPS or documents held for DPS by the Department of Archives and History.
 If you know that another section of SFAA has documents responsive to the request, forward a copy of the request promptly to that section. - h.
 FOIA obligates the State to make non-exempt public records "available for inspection or copying."
-Usually, copies are requested.
+Requestors usually want copies.
 However, FOIA does require such records be open for public inspection.
-SFAA's general policy regarding FOIA requests expressly provides that "[n]on-SFAA employees shall not be allowed unsupervised access to SFAA premises or record files unless approved by the Office of the Executive Director, office director, and/or designated staff."
-It further provides that "[w]hile records are under review, staff should remain with the individual making the FOIA request."
-See "SFAA News Media, FOIA, and Elected Official Requests Policy and Procedure" in Appendix VIII.D.
+SFAA's general policy regarding FOIA requests expressly provides that "[n]on-SFAA employees shall not be allowed unsupervised access to SFAA premises or record files unless approved by the Office of the Executive

-14 The Division of Procurement Services has long maintained that an evaluation panel is a "public body" as defined in Section 30-4-20(a).
+17 The Division of Procurement Services has long maintained that an evaluation panel is a "public body" as defined in § 30-4-20(a).
 The procurement officer effectively serves as chair of the panel, and maintains the official record of its deliberations in the procurement file.
 That record consists of the evaluators' general instructions, non-disclosure and procurement integrity forms; their score sheets and explanatory comments; and the agenda and minutes of the panel's meeting(s).
 Notes made by evaluators are not part of the procurement file, and we train our procurement officers not to collect those personal notes.
 They are, however, "public records" for purposes of FOIA.
 Procurement officers may not direct evaluators to destroy those records.
-You should, though, tell them that their notes are subject to disclosure pursuant to an appropriate request made under FOIA.
+You should tell them, though, that their notes are subject to disclosure pursuant to an appropriate request made under FOIA.
 If you receive such a request, you should promptly advise the evaluators and ask them to provide copies of any notes in their possession.
-Any documents you obtain from an evaluator that are responsive to the FOIA request and not subject to an exemption, should be provided to the requestor.
+You should provide to the requestor any documents you obtain from an evaluator that are responsive to the FOIA request and not subject to an exemption.